martinfrances107/gcode-nom/README.md

 cargo run --release -- < ./assets/bency.gcode > bench.obj
 ```

-Which for example can be imported into blender for visualisation.
+Which for example can be imported into blender for visualization.

 ![Benchy in Blender](images/BlenderBenchy.png)
 ![Lego bricks](images/lego.png)